Hatfull History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The history of the Hatfull family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in either of the places called Heathfield in Somerset or Sussex, or in one of the various settlements called Hatfield in Essex, Herefordshire, Nottinghamshire, Worcester, the East Riding of Yorkshire, or the North Riding of Yorkshire.
-The surname Hatfull belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Hatfull family

 The surname Hatfull was first found in Colchester, Essex where William de Hatfield was listed there 1119-1127.
 The Hundredorum Rolls of 1273 list William de Hatfield in Essex and Agnes de Hatfield in Cambridgeshire at that time.
 Years later, Johannes de Haytefeld was listed in the Yorkshire Poll Tax Rolls of 1379.

 Robert de Hattefeld was listed in the Feet of Fines for Yorkshire in 1343 and Thomas Hatfeld was listed in the Assize Rolls of London in 1412.

 Thomas of Hatfield (d.
 1381), was Bishop of Durham, and thought to have been the second son of Walter of Hatfield in Holderness.
 He seems to have entered the king's service at an early age, and was Keeper of the Privy Seal in 1343.

 This web page shows only a small excerpt of our Hatfull research.
 Another 78 words (6 lines of text) covering the years 1119, 1652, 1640, 1652 and 1652 are included under the topic Early Hatfull History in all our PDF Extended History products and printed products wherever possible.